iHe1u0/Chat_For_Android/README.md

 # Chat_For_Android

-This is IM app based on [Openfire](https://www.igniterealtime.org/projects/openfire/), you can use it with an openfire server.
+This is IM app for Android based on [Openfire](https://www.igniterealtime.org/projects/openfire/), you can use it with an openfire server.

 ## Known Issue
 -----------